-Analyses for ASP toxins were conducted on 921 samples from inshore locations, with no samples breaching the maximum permitted levels.

-A total of 1273 samples from inshore locations were tested for PSP paralytic shellfish poisoning (PSP) toxins.
+Analyses for ASP toxins were conducted on 496 samples from inshore locations, with no samples breaching the maximum permitted levels.
+A total of 832 samples from inshore locations were tested for PSP paralytic shellfish poisoning (PSP) toxins.
 Of these samples, 1 breached maximum permitted levels for PSP.

-This resulted in a total of 27 LT closures and 1 PSP closures during 2019/20.
+This resulted in a total of 27 LT closures and 1 PSP closures during the first half of 2019/20.